 I studied engineering in college, and what I enjoyed most about my class and research projects was the creative work—solving problems via sketching, prototyping, experimenting, building, and programming.
 I was excited to continue doing these sorts of things after graduation, and so I obtained a job as an automotive engineer, combining my passion for cars and technology.

-To my dismay, I frequently found myself serving as a middleman and a coordinator, capturing meeting minutes and submitting status reports.
+I enjoyed designing in-car user experiences in my first couple automotive engineering jobs, but much of my time was consumed by mundane tasks, such as capturing meeting minutes and submitting status reports.
 When I looked around, I noticed that my colleagues in design were the ones doing the majority of the creative work—exactly the sort of work I wanted to do.
 After spending a couple years honing my design skills over the course of a handful of personal projects, I obtained my first job as an automotive user experience (UX) designer, and I haven't looked back.

-In my current role as a senior UX designer at Rivian Automotive, I am defining and designing new in-vehicle turn-by-turn navigation experiences.
-I enjoy serving as an inventor and a thought leader in the in-vehicle navigation space, and I currently have 3 granted patents and 21 pending for concepts that reduce driver distraction and improve road safety.
+In my most recent role as a senior UX designer at Rivian Automotive, I defined and designed new in-vehicle turn-by-turn navigation experiences.
+I enjoy serving as a thought leader in the in-vehicle user experience space, and I am a named inventor on four issued and 22 pending patents for design concepts that reduce driver distraction and improve road safety.